breezepm/breeze-ios/README.md

 breeze-ios
 ==========

-This is a prototype iOS app for Breeze.
+Not maintained anymore.
+This is a prototype iOS app for Breeze. .

-Breeze (http://www.breeze.pm) is a simple project management tool that uses Kanban as it's main workflow method.
+Breeze (https://www.breeze.pm) is a simple project management tool that uses Kanban as it's main workflow method.